Create great customer surveys

 Recognize customer satisfaction

 Put customer satisfaction first.
-Find out what your customers think about your company, how satisfied they are with your products and services, how they rate you compared to your competitors and much more.
-With feedback from customer surveys there are no limits.
+Find out what your customers think about your business, how satisfied they are with your products and services, how they rate you compared to your competitors, and more.
+With feedback from customer surveys, the sky’s the limit.

 Strengthen customer loyalty

-Satisfied customers will also increase your customer loyalty in the long term.
+Satisfied customers also increase your customer retention and loyalty in the long run.
 And loyal customers tend to return to you.
-It’s nothing new, but it’s still topical: keeping a customer is considerably cheaper than acquiring new customers.
-So always cultivate the relationship with your customers.
+It’s not a novelty, yet it’s still relevant: keeping a customer is considerably cheaper than acquiring new ones.
+So always nurture the relationship with your customers.

 Accelerate sales growth

 Word of good products and services gets around.
-Attract promoters who will recommend your company to others and then increase your sales with recurring purchases and cross-selling opportunities.
+Attract promoters who recommend your business and then increase sales with recurring purchases and cross-selling opportunities.

 Highlights of the easyfeedback survey software

-As a German provider of customer surveys, easyfeedback consistently relies on data protection according to DSGVO: server location Germany (ISO27001), trained employees, data protection officer and other security measures.
+As a German provider of customer surveys, easyfeedback consistently relies on data protection in accordance with GDPR: server location in Germany (ISO27001), trained employees, data protection officer and other security measures.

 Create a competitive advantage with an exceptional customer experience

-With a contact form you give your website visitors the opportunity to contact you quickly and easily with questions or problems.
-Meanwhile an important customer touchpoint when it comes to customer surveys.
-However, many contact forms on websites still have the classic form style and have a deterrent effect.
-Give your contact form a fresh and modern design with an online questionnaire.
-These can be inserted smoothly and seamlessly via various website integrations.
-Button, feedback tab, popup or focus layer?
-All no longer a problem.
-You have the choice.
+With a contact form, you give your website visitors the opportunity to get in touch with you quickly and easily in case of questions or problems.
+By now, this is an important customer touchpoint when it comes to customer surveys.
+But many contact forms on websites still have the classic form style and seem daunting.

-By gathering feedback from your new customers and prospects, you can gain insight into what works well with your product or service and what actions are needed to improve the experience.
-It also shows your customers that you value their opinions and take them into account when designing your offering.
-Your customers will feel more connected to the company and you can gain important brand ambassadors.
+By soliciting feedback from your new customers and prospects, you gain insight into what’s working well with your product or service and what actions are needed to improve the experience.
+It also shows your customers that you value their opinions and incorporate them into the design of your offering.
+Your customers feel more connected to the company, which can help you gain important brand ambassadors.

 You can collect and analyze this feedback in a variety of ways at different points along the entire customer journey.
-Whether you want to improve the quality of your customer service, the services offered by your company or the user experience on your website.
-Use customer surveys at regular intervals to check what your customers’ customer experience is like to ensure a great experience.
-You can always use our templates and samples for this.
+Whether you want to improve the quality of your customer service, the services your company offers, or the user experience on your website.

-The analysis of the market needs of new and potential customers and the evaluation of opportunities is the starting signal for every successful idea.
-Primary research through customer surveys can provide you with these needs in the form of feedback.
+The analysis on market needs of new and potential customers and the evaluation of opportunities is the starting shot of every successful idea.
+With primary research through customer surveys, you can get these needs in the form of feedback.
 Use this feedback to understand the potential of your product even before you invest in it.

 Net Promoter Score

-Choose the right tariff for your customer survey
+Choose the right plan for your customer survey

-For all those who want to compare the results and customer segments, the business tariff is ideal.
-And for companies that want to work with several departments, the Company tariff offers the best option to work independently in different teams.
+For those who want to compare results and customer segments, the Business plan is ideal.
+And for companies that want to work with several departments, the Company plan offers the best option for working autonomously in different teams.

 Lead generation on the website

-Have you ever thought about guiding the user to the right product with short questions on the website?
-Probably not.
-By means of a short questionnaire the needs are determined and the user is led directly to the product of his choice, if he gives his e-mail address beforehand.
+Ever thought of leading the website visitor to the right product with short questions?
+Here is the solution.
+Through a small questionnaire, the needs are determined and the visitor is led directly to his desired product, if he has previously entered his email address.